 What’s the MAK?

-It’s hard for me to come up with a glib description of what the MAK is all about.
+It’s hard to come up with a glib description of what the MAK is all about.

-It’s a design museum.
-An art museum.
+Consider it a design museum.
+Or an art museum.
 But also a history museum.
-And one of the few museums that’s made me really think about the places we live and work in and the items we use at home and work.
+And one of the few museums that makes you really think about the places we inhabit and the items we use at home and work.

 Also, they do one or two things a little differently there.
-Things that make me go, “goodness, that’s cool” (bear in mind I’m over 50, though).
+Things that elicit a “goodness, that’s cool” from me (bear in mind I’m over 50, though).

 The museum traces its roots back to 1864 and the opening of the Imperial Royal Museum of Art and Industry, intended as Austria’s equivalent to what is now the Victoria and Albert Museum in London.

-The museum’s content reflects this remit, being split into three main physical and/or topical areas:
+The museum’s contents reflect this remit, being split into three main physical and/or topical areas:

 - The permanent collections and exhibitions